Innovative Drugs: France Faces the Price War Launched by Trump

 Since that opinion was issued, concerns have grown in tandem with rising innovation costs.
 Now the world’s most expensive drug, Libmeldy (a treatment for metachromatic leukodystrophy), costs 2.5 million euros for the full course of treatment in Europe and approximately 4.25 million dollars in the United States.

-Among the many mechanisms available to us, some allow us to control pricing and market access very early in the negotiation process, while supporting high-impact innovations.
+Among the many mechanisms available to us, some allow us to control pricing and market access very early in the negotiation process, while supporting high-performing innovations.
 This is the case with risk-sharing agreements.
-They have been in use for about fifteen years and are included, for example, in Article 54 of the 2023 Social Security Financing Bill (PLFSS) for advanced therapy medicinal products (ATMPs).
+They have been in use for about fifteen years and are enshrined, for example, in Article 54 of the 2023 Social Security Financing Bill (PLFSS) for advanced therapy medicinal products (ATMPs).
 These agreements between a pharmaceutical company and the public payer aim to limit the financial impact of new treatments.

-The Italian example in oncology
+The Italian Model in Oncology

 Italy is often considered the most advanced European country in terms of risk-sharing agreements, particularly in oncology.
 In 2017, the savings generated by these contracts were estimated at nearly half a billion euros (35 million from performance-based contracts alone).
 In oncology, the time to market for drugs covered by this program is estimated to have been reduced by 256 days.

-This rollout in Italy was accompanied early on by a sophisticated system for collecting and evaluating real-world performance data, managed by the Italian National Agency for Medicines and Health Products (AIFA).
-By 2016, it already had 172 real-world data registries covering more than 300 risk-sharing contracts, involving approximately 900,000 patients.
-The additional cost of this monitoring was estimated to range from €30,000 to €60,000 per drug per year in the first year, decreasing thereafter.
-The issue of how to split this cost between the public payer and the pharmaceutical company must also be taken into account.
+This rollout in Italy was accompanied from the outset by a sophisticated system for collecting and evaluating real-world performance data, managed by the Italian National Agency for Medicines and Health Products (AIFA).
+By 2016, it already had 172 real-world data registries covering more than 300 risk-sharing agreements, involving approximately 900,000 patients.
+The additional cost of this monitoring was estimated to range from 30,000 to 60,000 euros per drug per year in the first year, decreasing thereafter.
+The issue of how this cost is shared between the public payer and the pharmaceutical company must also be taken into account.

 Today, the challenge remains to develop these contracts without having performance monitoring tie up healthcare resources in a context of limited time and medical resources.

-Solidarity put to the test
+Solidarity Put to the Test

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.